huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 ## Automate Ansible Playbooks

-We will expand upon our backup script by automating it so that it will backup our router configs daily so that if we need to revert we can easily
+Now to expand upon the backup script by automating it so that it will backup the router configs daily

 Lets go into cron
 ```